Large Zoning Reform Package Passes out of Committee

 The Square commercial center in downtown Lexington.
 Source: Carol M. Highsmith

-In this Tuesday’s General Government and Planning (GGP) Committee Meeting, Councilmembers will discuss the Urban Growth Management Zoning Ordinance Text Amendment (UGM ZOTA).
+On May 7th, the General Government and Planning (GGP) Committee Meeting, Councilmembers voted to approve the Urban Growth Management Zoning Ordinance Text Amendment (UGM ZOTA).

 The UGM ZOTA is a massive zoning reform package that seeks to advance goals in the Comprehensive Plan related to walkability, bikeability, housing diversity, increased density, affordable housing, and environmental sustainability.